jobilla/protoc-gen-go-appevents/README.md

 This `protoc` plugin is meant to be used together with https://github.com/jobilla/go-app-events.

-It enables the use of an `appevents.event_name` option on messages, which will generate a `StringType` method for your message's generated Go struct, making it compliant with the `Message` interface from the library.
+It enables the use of a `jobilla.appevents.event_name` option on messages, which will generate a `StringType` method for your message's generated Go struct, making it compliant with the `Message` interface from the library.